rodgo1314/monopoly-electronic-bankapp/README.md

 # Monopoly Electronic Banking
 This app acts as the bank in the monopoly game replacing the printed cash.
 Players can register using firebase as backend and pay eachother through the app.
+Here I use firebase to implement CRUD operation I store the bank balance, the name of the player, and thier UID.
+Full scalable app that can support hundrendes of users and works both on iOS and Andriod thanks to Dart and Flutter.

 Time spent: **20** hours spent in total